 That’s why ‘branding’ is said to be business mixed with emotion, engagement and expectation.
 It is something to be felt.
 People often purchase a product because of an emotional connection they feel with the brand; haven’t you done that yourself?

-Building a brand will allow you to tell a story about what makes your business remarkable.
-This works well for a small ecommerce store as people are essentially looking for something different when they visit/browse these independent shops.
+Online brand building will allow you to tell a story about what makes your business remarkable.
+This works well for a small ecommerce when you create website online, store as people are essentially looking for something different when they visit/browse these independent shops.
 It is going to be hard for you to compete with the bigger stores in terms of price, so it’s smarter to compete by differentiating your product.

 How to Build Your Brand